Richard Temple-Nugent-Brydges-Chandos-Grenville, 1st Duke of Buckingham and Chandos: Political career

-Earl Temple, as he was known in his father's lifetime, was elected Member of Parliament for Buckinghamshire in 1797.
-In 1806, he was made a Privy Counsellor and appointed Vice-President of the Board of Trade and Joint Paymaster of the Forces in the Ministry of All the Talents headed by his uncle, Lord Grenville.
-He retained these posts until the fall of the Grenville administration in 1807.
-He left the House of Commons in 1813 when he succeeded his father in the marquessate.
+After Napoleon's final defeat at Waterloo the militia were disembodied and rarely came together for training in the following decades.
+When the Royal Bucks did train it was usually at the Marquess's park at Stowe House.

 In 1820, he was appointed a Knight of the Garter.
 In 1822, he was further honoured when he was made Earl Temple of Stowe, with remainder to his granddaughter Anne Eliza Mary, and Marquess of Chandos and Duke of Buckingham and Chandos, with normal remainder to heirs male.
 He returned to ministerial office in July 1830 when he was made Lord Steward of the Household, but only held the post for a short while.
 Apart from his political career, he was also Lord-Lieutenant of Buckinghamshire from 1813 to 1839.

-Buckingham also owned a plantation in Jamaica and 10482 acre in Britain, including thirty-eight properties in the Old Nichol.
+Buckingham owned three slave plantations in the British colony of Jamaica, one of which was operated with the forced labour of 379 Black slaves.
+He also owned 10482 acre in Britain, including thirty-eight properties in the Old Nichol.
 Nicknames such as "Lord Grenville's fat nephew", Ph D (Phat Duke), and the "gros Marquis", attested to his size and unpopularity.

+Later life

+By 1827 he was critically indebted, but still mustered enough credit to commission a ship with 48 crew and embarked on an extensive and extravagant Grand Tour.

+He died in January 1839 and is buried in the family mausoleum at All-Saints Church Wotton Underwood.

 Family

 In April 1796, aged 20, the then Earl Temple married the Lady Anne Brydges, daughter and sole heir of the late James Brydges, 3rd Duke of Chandos.
-Accordingly, Nugent-Temple-Grenville added Brydges and Chandos to their family names (and those of their children) by royal licence of 15 November 1799; their full family name became the remarkable quintuple-barrelled Temple-Nugent-Brydges-Chandos-Grenville.
+Accordingly, Nugent-Temple-Grenville added Brydges and Chandos to their family names (and those of their children) by royal licence of 15 November 1799; their full family name became the remarkable quintuple-barrelled Temple-Nugent-Brydges-Chandos-Grenville, which was noted by Guinness World Records as the family name with most number of non-repeated surnames.
 His wife died in 1836 and he died in January 1839, aged 62, and he was succeeded by his son, Richard.